 There is plenty of evidence that fish feel pain and suffer.
 They are also a lot smarter than many people know: some fish can even use tools.

 On average, Vegans have a lower body mass index (BMI) than meat-eaters.
 It’s easy to see why.
 Plant-foods have low-calorie density, meaning you can eat until you are full without consuming too many calories.
-Fruits, vegetables, whole grains and beans are high in fibre which also help you to lose weight.
-Say goodbye to portion control, calorie counting and guilt!
+Fruits, vegetables, whole grains, and beans are high in fiber which also help you to lose weight.
+Say goodbye to portion control, calorie counting, and guilt!

 Being vegetarian means that every time you sit down to a meal, you are making a positive difference in the world.

 Although there exists enough plant-based food to nourish the entire human population, most of the crops are fed to livestock.
 If all food crops grown globally were fed directly to humans instead of animals, around 70% more food would be added to the world’s supply, which would be enough to feed 4 billion additional people.
 Just think about it!

 Supermarkets, cafes, and restaurants are full of delicious plant-based foods, all waiting for you to try!
 There are abundant amazing and healthy recipes online.
 Pick some recipes you like and start your plant-based journey.
 If you are stuck, just ask your vegetarian/vegan friends for advice or contact the NZ Vegetarian Society.